Sheng Pu Erh

 4172-config

-An exquisite Sheng Pu-Erh, ripened for several years, from the renowned Nan Nuo Shan tea mountain in Yunnan, China.
-The leaves are hand-picked, carefully roasted, and finally pressed into traditional brick cakes.
-This tea captivates with its tart notes and full-bodied texture.
-Ideally suited for continued maturation.
+An exquisite Sheng Pu Erh, aged for several years, from the renowned Nannuo Shan tea mountain in Yunnan, China.
+The leaves are hand-picked, carefully roasted and finally pressed into traditional tea bricks through meticulous craftsmanship.
+It captivates with gently tart notes and is perfect for further ageing.
+Available as a whole 250g tea brick or a 40g portion.

 • Long-lasting: short steeping times allow for 10+ infusions